bitboom/bitboom.github.io/_posts/2021-08-04-compare-processor-mode.md

   - Privileged execution has access to all resources available to the security state
   - All resources => Banked registers in the System Control Space
 - Unprivileged mode
-  - Unprivileged execution limits or excludes access to some resources appropriate to the current security state
+  - Unprivileged execution limits or excludes access to **some resources** appropriate to the current security state
-  -
+  - Some resources => registers

 ## [Cortex-m33: Modes of operation and execution](https://developer.arm.com/documentation/100230/0002/functional-description/programmers-model/modes-of-operation-and-execution)